ANCHARAN/Multer/README.md

 # Multer-
 This repo helps you get started with multer with basic html and React.

-I have two implementations
-Just using backend Express-js
+Two implementations using backend Express-js
 1) Used a EJS file to render html as I faced some difficulty in directly rendering html using express
 2) Used the same backend and integrated it with React->Frontend